AMSC-24-25/02-swarm-02-swarm/DifferentialEvolution.md

 - Parallel execution is effective only when the number of creatures is large enough to amortize thread management overhead.
 - For small problem sizes, single-threaded execution remains more efficient.
 - The algorithm demonstrates **scalability potential**, especially on larger workloads.

+## Multiprocessing version (MPI)

+> **Note:**
+> Follow the instructions in the main readme page to compile properly to use MPI.
+> This MPI-based implementation is provided for educational purposes.
+In practice, MPI shines on distributed systems or clusters, whereas on a single multi-core machine it can incur additional communication overhead.
+As a result, we do not include a full benchmark suite here (and the Google Benchmark integration currently causes conflicts).
+What remains is:
+> 1. an MPI-enabled `main` that runs Differential Evolution across multiple processes, and
+> 2. the same convergence tests you’ve already seen (using GoogleTest).

+The algorithm is partitioned so that each MPI rank evolves its own subset of the population.
+At each generation:
+1. every rank runs one DE update on its local candidates,
+2. each rank computes its best local solution,
+3. an `MPI_Allreduce` (with `MPI_MINLOC`) finds the global-best fitness and the rank that holds it,
+4. that rank broadcasts its best candidate vector to all others,
+5. the next generation proceeds using that shared global best.

+This design minimizes inter-process communication (only one `Allreduce` and one `Bcast` per iteration), at the cost of never mixing candidates between ranks.